-The diagram contains verbal prompts that emerged from individual conversations with artists, who derive agency from more or less intentionally integrating epistemic, critical and administrative needs and capacities into an idiosyncratic practice.
-Prompts are associated with a path wound around a continuum.
+The diagram contains verbal prompts that emerged from individual conversations with artists, who integrate epistemic, critical and administrative needs and capacities to shape their idiosyncratic practices.
+The prompts are associated with a path wound around a continuum, suggesting a non-linear conversation.
 The path is represented by a trefoil, the continuum by a torus.
-These mathematical shapes evoke topology as a metaphor through which to inclusively model and by that also brace the practices of cultural practitioners.
+These mathematical shapes evoke topology as a metaphor through which to inclusively model the practices of cultural practitioners.

 The key prompts are marked by an alliteration:

-(1) Making includes forms of attention, epistemic and material work processes, in the studio or equivalent.
+(1) Making includes forms of attention, conceptual and material work processes, in the studio or equivalent.

 (2) Mediating contains forms of reflection on all aspect of cultural practice, and verbal articulation of narratives among stakeholders.

-(3) Managing broadly frames generative and normative institutional exposures.
+(3) Managing broadly frames, restrictions and opportunities, inclusions and exclusions, which are generative and normative institutional exposures.

 These areas may expand or contract at different times of practice.
 There is no specified point of entry.